SACGF/variantgrid_docs/pathtests/pathtests.md

 ![](images/modifications.png)

-Only unconfirmed tests can be modified.
-If a test has been confirmed - changes create a new test version.
-This is not yet confirmed, so won't become/change the currently active test.

 Any genes added will have the user, date and brief justification comment from the addition request stored on the "Modification info column" which you can see on the grid of genes for a pathology test version.

 The outcomes for any processed requests can be seen by all users at the bottom of the page:

 ![](images/request_outcomes.png)